deja-vu-platform/deja-vu/packages/catalog/authoring-cliches.md

 # Conventions

-## Show actions
+## Show components

-- Show actions should receive as input both an id and an object to show.
+- Show components should receive as input both an id and an object to show.
 They should display the object if it is given or fetch the object using `id` if otherwise

-- Show actions should have a `show[Field]` boolean input to determine whether a particular field should be shown or not.
-If within `show-foo`, the action shows another entity, say, `bar`, the boolean inputs for `bar`'s fields should have the format `showBar[Field]` to differentiate them from `foo`'s fields.
+- Show components should have a `show[Field]` boolean input to determine whether a particular field should be shown or not.
+If within `show-foo`, the component shows another entity, say, `bar`, the boolean inputs for `bar`'s fields should have the format `showBar[Field]` to differentiate them from `foo`'s fields.

-- Actions that load some entity from the backend (usually `show-*`) should produce the object as output.
+- Components that load some entity from the backend (usually `show-*`) should produce the object as output.
 For example, when `show-foo` loads a `Foo` if an `id` is given it should output the object `loadedFoo`.

-- Usually, show actions perform a check called `this.canEval()` to avoid unnecessary reloading of the data it had previously loaded.
-If this is the case, instead of calling `this.gs.get(...)`, the action should call `this.gs.noRequest()` so that the run service knows that the action does not intend to perform a request.
-If there is a possibility that an action will not perform a request (e.g. because it calls `this.gs.noRequest()` in some cases), the action name (e.g. `clichename-show-foo`) should be included in the `actionsRequestOptional` array field of the cliché's `dvconfig.json` file.
+- Usually, show components perform a check called `this.canEval()` to avoid unnecessary reloading of the data it had previously loaded.
+If this is the case, instead of calling `this.gs.get(...)`, the component should call `this.gs.noRequest()` so that the run service knows that the component does not intend to perform a request.
+If there is a possibility that an component will not perform a request (e.g. because it calls `this.gs.noRequest()` in some cases), the component name (e.g. `clichename-show-foo`) should be included in the `componentsRequestOptional` array field of the cliché's `dvconfig.json` file.

-## Create actions
+## Create components

-- Create actions should have a `save` option to determine whether the entity being created has to be saved in the database or not.
-This way, with `[save]=false` the action can be used to create local objects.
+- Create components should have a `save` option to determine whether the entity being created has to be saved in the database or not.
+This way, with `[save]=false` the component can be used to create local objects.

-- Create actions should have a `showOptionToSubmit` input to determine whether they should show a submit button or not.
+- Create components should have a `showOptionToSubmit` input to determine whether they should show a submit button or not.

 - When creating a custom `FormControl`, include an initial value as an `@Input` field and an event emitter for its value as an `@Output` field.
-The latter is so that its value can be linked as an input to actions with `dvOnExec`.
+The latter is so that its value can be linked as an input to components with `dvOnExec`.
   Subscribe to the value changes of the input field and emit the new values.
   Do this then set the initial value in `ngOnInit`.
 For example, in the `CreateGoodPrice` component of `Market`: